How to Keep a Testimonial Video Campaign Consistent Across Multiple Locations

 Why this answer comes from SALT

-Jenna Inns, Owner & Executive Producer
+Jenna Inns, Principal Owner & Executive Producer

 Jenna guides clients from first call to final delivery, with a sharp eye for scope, story, and business impact.